Application for Ethical Review:

 Patient and Public Involvement (PPI):

 Ethics Committees will consider researcher’s plans for PPI as part of the ethical review process.
 N.B.
 Specific ethical approval does not need to be sought when involving the public in trial design and management activities.
+The Health Research Authority (HRA) and INVOLVE have developed a statement to provide further clarity.

 Ethical Approval of Projects Involving Gene Therapy and certain other types of research: